RobArthan/pp/git-aide-memoire.md

 * Pull changes from the remote:
     `git pull`

-* Add local changes prior to commit (this stages a snapshot of the current state into the index of uncommitted changes):
+* Add local changes prior to commit (stages a snapshot of the current state into the index of uncommitted changes):
     `git add dtd001.doc`

 * Show diffs between (a) committed state and (b) current state: